Kansas Dry Cleaning Program

 The 2022 compliance calendars are available through SBEAP by contacting the K-State SBEAP Technical Assistance Hotline, 800-578-8898.
 SBEAP is available for general information, technical information, questions about regulations, or assistance with completing dry-cleaning compliance calendars.

 The Kansas Department of Health and Environment (KDHE) is addressing groundwater contamination from the former Four Seasons Dry Cleaners in Wichita, Kansas.
 The City of Wichita Public Water Supply is NOT affected by this groundwater contamination, and residents connected to the Public Water Supply are not at risk.

 Former American Cleaners Dry Cleaners Site

-KDHE is addressing groundwater contamination from the former American cleaners in Haysville, Kansas.
-Part of the response is to conduct domestic well sampling within the area of concern, as shown on the map below.
+KDHE is addressing groundwater contamination from the former American Cleaners in Haysville, Kansas.
+Part of the response is to conduct domestic well sampling within the area of concern, as shown on the American Cleaners Map (PDF)